Welcome to the Humane Society of Young County

 Please read the link below.
 It does a very good job of explaining what being a "No-Kill" shelter involves and why it's not as great as it sounds.

 Some of our sweetest dogs through the shelter are pits/bully breeds and their mixes, yet they are some of our hardest to place.
-Many adopters are looking for this type of dog and rescues who work with these breeds stay full and unable to pull many from shelters.
+Many adopters aren't looking for this type of dog and rescues who work with these breeds stay full and unable to pull many from shelters.

 We must do better!